jadc/notes/chem/20ib/unit1.md

 * **Electronegativity** is the ability of an atom to ~~attract a pair of bonding electrons~~ into its valence.
   * It was created by ~~Linus Pauling~~.
   * Electronegativity ~~increases~~ as you move from the ~~bottom left to the top right~~ of the periodic table.
-  * The electronegitivity of an element is on the periodic table.
+  * The electronegativity of an element is on the periodic table.

 # Bond Polarity
 ## Non-polar
-A covalent bond is nonpolar if the ~~sharing of electrons is equal~~.
+A covalent bond is non-polar if the ~~sharing of electrons is equal~~.
 This only occurs when the bond is between...
 * Two ~~identical atoms~~
 * Two atoms with the ~~same electronegativity~~